leilaicruz/Git-workshop-TUe-2025/Lesson_development/git.md

 > Presentation notes (Intro)

 > The intro has a [menti poll embedded](https://www.mentimeter.com/app/presentation/alfb813jq54pc9qjm9t9vw3p3ehxbkom/edit?question=v5oiwo8qd8sw)
+> open the mentimeter in the laptop and put it in presenter view

 ### 1. SETTING UP GIT : (Lecture begins) [6 min]
 > Sometimes, the shortcut on the Windows menu for Git Bash won't work.
 In such a case: go to the installation folder (usually `C:/Git`) and double-click on `git-bash.exe`